grasskind/shiny-budget/README.md

 Alternatively, you can clone this repo and run the app either in R Studio or directly from an R console with `shiny::runApp("PATH/TO/APP/", launch.browser=TRUE)`.
 The path should be the path to the folder containing `server.R` and `ui.R`.
 This does require installing the appropriate packages beforehand.
 To install packages, open R and run the following command: `install.packages(c("shiny", "shinyhelper", "data.table", "DT", "openxlsx", "magrittr", "shinydashboard", "dashboardthemes","ggplot2"))`.
 If you get an error from the `runApp` command because you don't have a launch browser set, try running `options(browser = 'firefox')`.

 Feedback/contributions are welcome!
 Happy Budgeting :)

-## Known Issues
-* Trailing whitespace isn't removed from around categories added to the budget from within the app (the **Create New** field in the **New Purchase** tab or the **Category** field in the **Budget** tab).
-This means that for example "Rent" and "Rent   " will register as separate categories.
-Trailing whitespace is removed from any uploaded data however.